Exhibiting at

 View larger ↗

-Colossal Olmec head being excavated.
+Colossal Olmec head at the moment of excavation.
 Mesoamerica, circa 1200–400 BCE.
 Basalt stone.

 View larger ↗